-What Is the Graduation Rate for Stanford University?
+What is the Graduation Rate at Stanford?

 Stanford University is a private, non-profit university in a large suburb of California.
 Its constant placement among the top 10 colleges in the country earned Stanford its well-deserved reputation for being one of the finest educational facilities in the United States.